 Who doesn’t love Italian food and wine?
 And who wouldn’t want to eat like a local visiting a new place for the first time?
 Wouldn’t it be great to get away from over-priced tourist restaurants with at best an average food quality?
 Eat like a local tour takes about 2,5 – 3 hours and you will get to taste many different dishes.
 The samples are not big, but you will get your stomach filled up, trust me!
 During the walking towards the places, the guide will take you sightseeing along your route and will tell stories and tales about Venitian food recipes.
 This tour will take you to 8 different places where you will taste typical Venetian dishes, and is a must for foodies.

-Cicchetti is kind of Venetian tapas and a tour of its own.
+Cicchetti is a kind of Venetian tapas and a tour of its own.
 This tour goes to five different wine bars where you will get to taste the tapas and wine.
 CHECK LATEST PRICES AND AVAILABILITY FOR FOOD TOUR HERE or PRICES AND AVAILABILITY FOR CICCHETTI AND WINE TOUR HERE

 Murano and Burano Islands – gems of Venetian Lagoon